Occurring Scripture for the

 Redeemer's work.
 And such was His tenderness even for His murderers that His

-prayer to His Father from the Cross, as touching them, was, not that He
+prayer to His Father from the Cross was not that He

 might be avenged upon them, but that they might be forgiven.

 The continuation of the Holy Gospel according to